pcasaretto/dotfiles/README.markdown

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.
-The very prejudiced mix: OS X, zsh, Rails, git, homebrew, rbenv, Textmate.
+The very prejudiced mix: OS X, zsh, Rails, git, homebrew, rbenv.
 If you match up along most of those lines, you may dig my dotfiles.

 If you're interested in the philosophy behind why projects like these are